taichi-dev/taichi_three/docs/hello_triangle.md

 import taichi_three as t3
 ```

+If you have trouble in this step, make sure you've check out the [troubleshooting page](troubleshooting.md).

 ## Creating the scene

 To actually be able to display anything with Taichi THREE, we need three things: scene, camera, and model, so that we can render the scene with camera.